-In the United States, employees work, on average, considerably more hours per year than in any other industrialized nation; Europeans, on average, work the fewest hours.
-(Japanese employees work the second-highest number of hours, by the way—but Japan also mandates 25 days of paid vacation per year.)
-The usual explanation given for this imbalance is that Americans are “workaholics,” a condition we are presumably supposed to be proud of.
+Employees in the United States work, on average, 1,780 hours per year (as of 2017), putting them roughly in the center of the list of industrialized nations.
+Germans, on average, work 1,356 hours per year—or about eight hours less per week than Americans—putting them at the bottom of the list (in a good way).
+One explanation for this imbalance is that Americans are “workaholics,” a condition we are presumably supposed to be proud of.
 I don’t think that’s true, however.
-Americans may work a lot, but not usually because they’re addicted to it; on the contrary, they feel they have no choice.
+Americans may work a lot, but not usually because we’re addicted to it; on the contrary, we feel we have no choice.
 In America’s competitive job market, most salaried workers would never dream of telling their employers that they expect to work no more than 40 hours a week, because there are plenty of others who are willing to work twice as long for the same pay.
 It would be one thing if those extra hours translated into proportionally greater pay and benefits, but usually they don’t—and even hourly workers, who sometimes volunteer to work overtime, generally do so only for the extra money, not because they actually enjoy the work.

 Nor are those long hours offset by days off.
-Americans are lucky if they get more than 10 paid days off per year, even though they work many more hours per week than their European counterparts.
+Americans are lucky if they get more than 10 paid days off per year, even though they work many more hours per week than their counterparts in numerous other countries.
 And needless to say, the hours spent at work are not typically the most enjoyable ones of the day; stress in the American workplace is notoriously high.

 Work While You Whistle

 But now the shocking news.
-When France reduced its official work week to 35 hours a few years ago, studies showed that there was no loss in productivity.
+When France reduced its official work week from 39 to 35 hours in 2000, studies showed that there was no loss in productivity with the shorter hours.
+(Longer hours are permissible, to a point, but overtime pay is mandatory after 35 hours.)
 That’s not to say, of course, that an American who currently works 60 hours while being paid for 40 would get just as much work done in 35.
 But it does mean that the connection between hours on the job and productivity is not as close as one might think.
-Some commentators have noted that Europeans spend a greater proportion of their work days with their “nose to the grindstone,” so to speak, whereas Americans spend more work time socializing or being otherwise unproductive.
+Some commentators have claimed that Europeans spend a greater proportion of their work days with their “nose to the grindstone,” so to speak, whereas Americans spend more work time socializing or being otherwise unproductive.
+Perhaps.
 Then again, this may be nothing more than a way of saying that Americans have found ways of coping with a higher level of workplace stress.

 Time Off Is Good Behavior

-Being the head of my own company, I tend to ignore the clock and work however long I need to.
-But researching this article has inspired me to make a concerted effort to treat myself (as an employee) better than that.
-I’m going to see if I can institute (and enforce) an official policy of 35-hour work weeks for alt concepts, inc., from the Head Honcho to the unpaid interns.
+Being the head of my own company, I tend to ignore the clock and work however long I need to—after all, the buck stops with me (which also means that if I stop working, the bucks stop appearing).
+But I want to make a concerted effort to treat myself (as an employee) better than that.
+My goal—which may take years to reach—is to institute and enforce an official policy of 35-hour work weeks for alt concepts inc., from the Head Honcho to the unpaid interns.
 (Yeah…all of us.)
-Four-week vacations are going to be trickier, but I could always threaten to go on strike. —Joe Kissell
+Four-week vacations are going to be trickier, but I could always threaten to go on strike.